Ultimate Guide To Amateur Blogging – No Experience Needed

 - Go to the Bluehost homepage and click on the Get Started Button.

-- Add a domain name that you have registered or create a new one.
+- Add the domain name that you have registered or create a new one.

 - Then add your personal information and choose the right plan you prefer.

 - Lastly, you will be asked to add in your password, and that’s it, you’re done!

 If you have any issues, do not hesitate to use their 24/7 customer service.
 For the most convenient service, I recommend their live chat.
 You can access this through their chat icon on the bottom right corner.